-In this case, the baseline level of service was nil, and the final level of service was precisely the enhanced level of service funded by the assessment.
+In this case, the baseline level of service provided before 2004 annexation was nil, and the final level of service was precisely the enhanced level of service funded by the assessment.
+Since the annexation was completed, the Services have been provided continuously to the annexed areas.